New One-Acre Urban Garden Coming to Ridgeville’s Elks Park

 • Serve as a welcoming community space for gatherings and celebrations

 “When communities have access to fresh, healthy food, everything changes—from health outcomes to economic opportunity.
-This farm is about equity, dignity, and ensuring that everyone in Evanston can thrive,” said Laurell Sims, Executive Director of Evanston Grows.
+This garden is about equity, dignity, and ensuring that everyone in Evanston can thrive,” said Laurell Sims, Executive Director of Evanston Grows.
 “We’re honored to be partnering with Ridgeville Park District and excited to work alongside neighbors to grow food, skills and connection.”

 For more information about the urban farm or how to get involved, visit EvanstonGROWS.org or contact info@evanstongrows.org.